-The Company has contracted with Antrim Investments Ltd. to manage the mortgage portfolio for a fee which is calculated at one twelfth of 1.5% of the mortgage portfolio per month.
+The Company has contracted with Antrim Investments Ltd. (the "management company") to manage the mortgage portfolio for a fee which is calculated at one twelfth of 1.5% of the mortgage portfolio per month.

 On a monthly basis the management company remits a portion of its fee to referral agents (Note 4).